Research

 Development of bioinformatic tools for detection and analysis of large-scale genomic variants in bacterial genomes

-*A collaboration with Dr. Nikita Alexeev
+*A collaboration with Nikita Alexeev, ITMO

 The project aims to develop bioinformatic software to detect large-sclae genomic variants in bacterial genomes and linked them with bacterial phenotypes.
 We have developed a strategy for extract information form genomic data to detect parallel rearrangements in bacterial populations.
 The approach will be used for the study of rapid emergence of new bacterial phenotypes, understanding the molecular basis of antibiotic resistance mechanisms and formation of small colony variants, and the study of the selective forces in genomic evolution underlying complex phenotypes.
 The application of this approach and the concomitant understanding of connections between detected genome rearrangements and medically-relevant phenotypes may contribute to the efficient development of drugs and vaccines.